-It’s been 5 years since my battle with postpartum depression first began.
+It’s been 7 years since my battle with postpartum depression first began.
 I consider myself a survivor now but living in the aftermath of postpartum depression is nothing like life was before it.

-**Furthermore, I am not a medical professional and nothing in this post should be taken as medical advice.
+*This post contains affiliate links which means that if you click on one of these links and buy a product, I may earn a small commission at no additional cost to you.
+Rest assured that I only recommend products that I love from companies that I trust.
+Furthermore, I am not a medical professional and nothing in this post should be taken as medical advice.
 I am simply a mother who has been there and lived to tell the tale.

 1. Expect it to never go away 100%